Bangladeshi businesswomen give back

 She hopes to expand her business into a bigger location and employ additional staff – helping distribute her products to more people and support the livelihoods of even more community members.
 Inspired to continue her path of learning and development, she plans to go back to school and put her ideas in motion.

 Runa is mother to a 5-year-old daughter and lives in a remote village in Bangladesh.
 Unfortunately, Runa had to drop out of school and was unable to pursue any physical work due to a leg disability.
 Equipped with few employable skills and the added challenge of finding a physically accommodating job, Runa struggled to find a way to support herself and her family.

 Determined to overcome every obstacle, Runa found work assisting a doctor, where she received basic first aid training.
 With the hospital nearest to her village a more than 20-minute drive away, she saw an opportunity to secure suitable employment, while also contributing to the wellbeing of her community.

-Supported by a Plan-funded business skills and mentorship program, Runa now runs her own small pharmacy – selling pharmaceuticals and conducting basic health checks for community members.
+Supported by a Plan International-funded business skills and mentorship program, Runa now runs her own small pharmacy – selling pharmaceuticals and conducting basic health checks for community members.